MichLiang/michliang.github.io/musings.md

   - Set in France, 1714, a young woman makes a Faustian bargain to live forever and is cursed to be forgotten by everyone she meets.
   - I don't really feel like there was a plot in this book.
 The writing itself was quite lyrical, but I found it hard to get through.

-4/10 | The Song of Achilles by Madeline Miller | Recommended by: Francesca (sister-in-law)
+4/10 | The Song of Achilles by Madeline Miller | Recommended by: Francesca (my sister-in-law)

   - The main character is a young prince who gets exiled from his homeland after accidentally pushing a boy to death.
 He meets Achilles soon after.
   - The beginning was very slow and I was a bit disappointed about how Patroclus wasn't portrayed as one of Achaeans’ most formidable warriors (Achilles' equal) like in the Iliad.